And 4 steps to overcome the perfectionist trap

 Once you have mastered the first 3 steps, the last two will come with much more ease.

 As a high-achiever, you want to be able to measure your success and see that you are moving forward.
-Setting attainable, timely and measurable goals is what helps you to recognize how far you have come and the work that you have done.
+Setting attainable, timely, and measurable goals helps you recognize how far you have come and the work you have done.

 I had a client once tell me that his goal for his company was to hit $1 million in revenue.
 He just simply had to prove to his family that he was able to do it.
 Fair enough, but in reality, he didn’t even make $10.000 yet.
-While his goal was certainly something that could become reality, it was important for him in that moment to slow down and break down this goal into steps that would elevate him towards achieving his goal.
+While his goal was certainly something that could become a reality, it was essential for him at that moment to slow down and break down this goal into steps that would elevate him toward achieving his goal.